 Tax 990

-Organizations that file Form 990, 990-EZ, or 990-PF may be required to attach Schedule B to report additional information about contributions in accordance with IRS filing requirements.
+Nonprofits Organizations who file Form 990, 990-EZ, or 990-PF may be required to attach Form 990 Schedule B to report additional information about contributions in accordance with IRS filing requirements.

-Here, you can find more information about Schedule B, its filing requirements, and more.
+Here, You can learn more about 990 Schedule B Instructions and its filing requirements.

-Schedule B is used by nonprofit organizations to report details regarding the contributions they received during the corresponding tax year.
+IRS Form 990 Schedule B is a supplementary filing requirement of nonprofit organizations used to report details regarding the contributions they received during the corresponding tax year.

-The organizations that are required to complete Schedule B must meet either the 'General Rule' or one of the 'Special Rules’'
+The organizations that are required to complete 990 Schedule B must meet either the 'General Rule' or one of the

 General Rule: